najamelan/transact/README.md

   For now I reject the dispute, but several alternatives are possible:
   - put the available account at a negative balance
   - allow disputing up to the sum available, even if that is less than the amount of the transaction that is disputed.

+### Performance

+No optimization has been done.
+The crate tries not to waste performance for no reason, no benchmarks where run.
+The _bigdecimal_ crate might not be the most performant way of representing account balances for example.

 ## Contributing